juliavekim/juliavekim/README.md

 - 👋 Hi, I'm @juliavekim!
 - 👀 I'm interested in applied optimisation, ML, AI, modelling and simulation
 - 📚 I'm currently studying at MIT
-- 🌱 I'm currently working as a Research Assistant, advised by Professor Dimitris Bertsimas
+- 🌱 I'm currently working as a Research Assistant, fortunate to be advised by Professor Dimitris Bertsimas
 - 📫 You can reach me at julia225@mit.edu
 - ⭐ Echoing Dr Bertsimas, (1) Be positive, (2) Have high aspirations ("a can-do attitude"), (3) Have a good heart!